droidian/unl0kr/README.md

 # Status

-We are en route to v1 which aims at providing a useable, visually pleasant application including osk-sdl's most essential features.
+We are en route to v1 which aims at providing a useable, visually pleasant application including [osk-sdl]'s most essential features.
 For details about the current status, see the [v1 milestone].
 You may also browse the full list of [open issues] to get an idea of what's planned beyond v1.

 Here are a few highlights of what already works: